Cimpress-MCP/Tiger-Problem/README.md

 # Tiger.Problem

+## Deprecated

+This functionality has been rolled upstream into ASP.NET Core.
+Please seek the type `ProblemDetails`.

 ## What It Is

 Tiger.Problem is an implementation of [RFC 7807](https://tools.ietf.org/html/rfc7807), which defines a "problem detail" as a way to carry machine-readable details of errors in a HTTP response to avoid the need to define new error response formats for HTTP APIs.